Logo - The Possums baby and toddler sleep program.

 I'd like to recommend that you explore Neuroprotective Developmental Care or the Possums programs, not just for sleep challenges, but for breastfeeding challenges, starting here.
 Also, you might like to consult with an NDC Accredited Practitioner.

-If you wanted to breastfeed but have been unable to, you can find out more about taking care of your emotional wellbeing in this situation here.
+If you hoped to breastfeed but have been unable to, you can find out more about taking care of your emotional wellbeing in this situation here.

 #2.
 Disharmony or conflict with a partner or other parent affects women's mental health and emotional wellbeing